John Thompson (American football executive): Later life and death

 Thompson was never again a member of an NFL team but did have a stint with the Sports and Events Council of the Greater Seattle Chamber of Commerce before announcing his retirement.

-He was an avid fan of the Seattle Seahawks.
-Thompson died on May 24, 2022, five days after his 95th birthday.
+Thompson had three children with his wife Marilyn and was married to her for 71 years.
+He remained a fan of the Seahawks for the rest of his life after his stint with the team.
+He was a resident of the Seattle area until 2018, when he moved to Las Vegas, Nevada.
+Thompson died in Las Vegas on May 24, 2022, five days after his 95th birthday.